mattzeunert/javascript-breakpoint-collection/README.md

 ### Upload to Chrome Web Store

-Run `./make-dist-directory.sh` then zip up the dist folder.
+Run `./make-dist-directory.sh` and then upload dist.zip.